Who is the oldest player in NHL right now? The new generation of hockey players is making their mark, but the veterans will always have a place.

 10. Anze Kopitar (38), Los Angeles Kings

 Drafted 11th overall by Los Angeles in 2005, Anze Kopitar has been the Kings’ franchise center for two decades.
-The 38-year-old Slovenian is a two-time Stanley Cup champion (2012, 2014) and won the Selke Trophy twice as the league’s best defensive forward.
-With over 1,300 career points, Kopitar remains LA’s top center despite his age.
+The Slovenian native is a two-time Stanley Cup champion (2012, 2014) and won the Selke Trophy twice as the league’s best defensive forward.
+With over 1,300 career points, Kopitar remains LA’s captain despite battling injuries this season.

 9. Sidney Crosby (38), Pittsburgh Penguins

-At 38 years old, Sidney Crosby isn’t slowing down.
-The Penguins captain has seven points in six games, including three goals and four assists.
-Drafted first overall in 2005, Crosby has won three Stanley Cups (2009, 2016, 2017), two Hart Trophies, and two Conn Smythe Trophies.
+Sidney Crosby is 38 years old and having another elite season.
+Drafted first overall in 2005, the Cole Harbour, Nova Scotia native has won three Stanley Cups (2009, 2016, 2017), two Hart Trophies, and two Conn Smythe Trophies.
+Sid the Kid isn’t slowing down one bit.

 8. Cam Talbot (38), Detroit Red Wings